 NIST Hollings Manufacturing Extension Partnership (MEP)

 MMEC is part of a nationwide network, the NIST Hollings Manufacturing Extension Partnership (MEP), to assist small and mid-size manufacturers in becoming more competitive and profitable.
-NIST MEP is celebrating 25 YEARS in 2014.
+NIST MEP celebrates 28 YEARS in 2017.
 Because we don't pretend to know everything, we have cultivated extensive resources and partnerships in Montana and elsewhere to find the answers or additional services you need.
 Our smart 800-number 800-MEP-4MFG connects Montana callers to MMEC; from other states, the connection is to the MEP center in that area.
 MMEC receives financial and program support from MSU, the State of Montana, the National Institute of Standards & Technology (NIST), MEP and other private/ public partners.